-- → Transport Strategy for the Greater Dublin Area (2016-2035), National Transport Authority: This strategy was updated in 2022 setting out the framework for investment in transport infrastructure and services to 2042, including measures to tackle climate change, reduce congestion, provide safe cycling and develop sustainable communities for Dublin City and region; - → Climate Action Plan (2021), Department of the Environment, Climate and Communications: This document charts a course towards meeting EU emissions reduction targets for Ireland to 2030, with a view to reaching the longer term target of net zero emissions by 2050.
-Modal shift to walking, cycling and public transport is one of the main measures being promoted by the Action Plan to achieve its targets for transport as well as building the EV charging network, conversion of the public fleet to EVs, and use of biofuels; - → Design Manual for Urban Roads and Streets (2013; updated 2019), Department of Transport, Tourism and Sport and Department of Environment, Community and Local Government: This document provides guidance relating to the design of urban roads and streets.
-The focus of the manual is on the fact that well-designed streets can create connected physical, social and transport networks that promote walking, cycling and public transport as real alternatives to car journeys; - → National Cycle Manual (2011), National Transport Authority: This document offers guidance on integrating cycling in the design of urban areas in order to create a safe traffic environment for all road users and to encourage more people of all ages and abilities to cycle.
+- → Transport Strategy for the Greater Dublin Area (2016-2035), National Transport Authority: This document provides a framework for the planning and delivery of transport infrastructure and services in the Greater Dublin Area (GDA) over the strategy period.
+The strategy is currently being reviewed and South Dublin County Council is participating in this process.
+An updated strategy will be prepared for the period up to 2042. - → Climate Action Plan (2019), Department of the Environment, Climate and Communications: This document charts a course towards meeting EU emissions reduction targets for Ireland to 2030, with a view to reaching the longer term target of net zero emissions by 2050.
+Modal shift to walking, cycling and public transport is one of the main measures being promoted by the Action Plan to achieve its targets for transport as well as building the EV charging network, conversion of the public fleet to EVs, and use of biofuels. - → Design Manual for Urban Roads and Streets (2013; updated 2019), Department of Transport, Tourism and Sport and Department of Environment, Community and Local Government: This document provides guidance relating to the design of urban roads and streets.
+The focus of the manual is on the fact that well-designed streets can create connected physical, social and transport networks that promote walking, cycling and public transport as real alternatives to car journeys. - → National Cycle Manual (2011), National Transport Authority: This document offers guidance on integrating cycling in the design of urban areas in order to create a safe traffic environment for all road users and to encourage more people of all ages and abilities to cycle.